garrandall/popular-music-data/tracks/kitty-kitty-69-boyz.md

 ---

-{Here kitty-kitty, here kitty-kitty-kittyyyyy!}
 Aw, kitty kitty!
-{Here kitty-kitty, here kitty-kitty-kittyyyyy!}

 I thought I saw a puddy tat!

-(What you doin'?) {Nuttin', hon!
-Uhh, uhh, I'm just nuttin', hon!}
+(What you doin'?)
-(What you doin'?) {Nuttin', hon!
-Aww, honey-hon!}
+(What you doin'?)

 Like I said, the party ain't dead,
 These girls ain't even scared to give head!

 Girl, stop tryin' to be smooth
 Make way for a brother to make the first move
 You're tryin' to act nice and sweet
 'Cause I know that you is a freak
 So let a brother lick them paws
 And run the tongue on the g-string draws
 And tease the kitty just a little
 Then stick my pole in the middle
 Before I hit, let me ask